CI Gating for Map Updates

 else:

-logging.error("Stage 3 FAILED: %d fatal API violations", fatal_count)
+logger.error("Stage 3 FAILED: %d fatal API violations", fatal)

 return 1